Meet Our Team

 Sandra WillieLifeline's Trilogy trainer, Livingworks ASIST trainer & Master MHFA instructor

-Meet Sandra, a dedicated professional who's been an accredited suicide prevention trainer for over 5 years.
+Meet Sandra, a dedicated professional who's been an accredited suicide prevention trainer for the last 8 years.
 An experienced and passionate trainer, particularly in the area of suicide prevention and intervention.
 Drawing upon many years of industry experience with Lifeline, Sandra brings a wealth of first-hand knowledge working with persons with mental illness and at risk of suicide.
 Past participants have stated that her experience in this sector adds to the comprehension and understanding of the program curriculum being delivered.
 Sandra is a Master Mental Health First-Aid Instructor and qualified counsellor and member of the Australian Counselling Association, and offers all participants appropriate support if required during the training.

 Lorna HirschLivingworks ASIST, safeTALK, and Suicide-to-Hope trainer